Comparing Methods for the Cross-Level Verification of SystemC Peripherals with Symbolic Execution: Preliminaries

-Symbolic Execution is a verification technique from the software domain.
+\textbf{Symbolic Execution:} Symbolic Execution is a verification technique from the software domain.
 There exist several state-of-the-art engines like KLEE~\cite{klee} and angr~\cite{angr}.
 The idea is to represent sets of concrete values with symbolic variables~\cite{symex-ueberblick}.
-If, during the execution, a symbolic variable is involved in an instruction, a \gls{smt} solver can be used to examine the instruction's result.
+If, during the execution, a symbolic variable is involved in an instruction, a \gls{smt} solver can be used to determine the instruction's result.
 This solver can argue not only over boolean, but also over mathematical expressions consisting of multi-bit variables, arrays, bitvectors, and mathematical operators.
 Branching instructions might fork the symbolic execution, and constrain the involved symbolic variables with new path conditions.
 Others, such as memory accesses, division or assertions, can lead to errors.
 For each possible error, the solver gives a concrete assignment to the symbolic variables.
 Therefore, the program can be checked for generic failures, e.g. divide by zero, and violations of user-defined properties, expressed as assertions.
+Modern engines follow a dynamic approach, where concrete and symbolic values are both possible.
+If instructions only depend on concrete values, they are executed without the solver, and do not create new paths.
+By defining which variables hold symbolic, and which concrete values, expert knowledge can guide the verification towards relevant paths.